margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## Write about a time you felt alone. ##
 Alone, alone, alone, alone all the time I seemed like the epitome of a "damsel in distress".
 I made it very obvious to people that I was crying inside.
 I annoyed people.
 I held prejudices, and biases, and grievances, but I uncovered them; and I realized that I am never alone.
 People live all around me.
 I can be and am being a neighbor everyday in the neighborhoods, even the unsafe ones.

+## Where I am weak, you are strong ##
+Where I am weak, you are strong
+Where I am broken, you are whole
+Where I am alone, you are there
+Where I have failed, you know me
+Where I am broken, you are full
+Where I have said something wrong, you speak the truth Where I am hurt, you provide love

 ## It's Ok ##
 It's ok to cry
 It's ok to feel